 Want to boost your energy and maintain a healthy weight?
-Here’s how to use diet to kick-start your metabolism with these 10 metabolism boosting fermented foods.
+Here’s how to use diet to kick-start your metabolism with probiotic and fermented metabolism-boosting foods.

 What affects your metabolism?

 Metabolic rate is influenced by a number of factors:

 - Age: Metabolic rate generally peaks at about 10 years old.
 After that, it continues to drop with age.
 So the older you are, the slower your metabolism is.

 - Gender: Testosterone increases metabolism, so males usually have a higher metabolic rate than females.

 - Exercise: Regular, strenuous exercise will increase your metabolic rate.
 So if you want to boost your metabolism, start exercising for at least 30 minutes a day.

 - Diet: A healthy diet will naturally increase metabolic rate.